FrankSzendzielarz/SimpleAlgorandStream/README.md

 connected dApp pages will be updated in real time with the new state.
 Clients can discard messages they are not interested in.
 This means dApps can operate without the need for an Indexer or large database that has to be queried.

+Note that for client apps, the SignalR hub would stream all state changes on the network to potentially thousands of clients.
+For this reason we introduce the filter callback.
+TODO

 #### RabbitMQ

 This is AMQP 0.9.1, a messaging protocol.